 Synonyms: Laser Interferometer Gravitational-Wave Observatory

 Geometric object with a single dimension.
-A line can either be an independent one-dimensional space (in the abstract mathematical space where a space need not have three dimensions), or it can be embedded into a more general space, like a line drawn onto a piece of paper (i.e. a surface).
+A line can either be an independent one-dimensional space (in the abstract mathematical space where a space does not need to have three dimensions), or it can be embedded into a more general space, like a line drawn onto a piece of paper (i.e. a surface).

-State of matter in which the constituent atoms and molecules are bound to each other (in contrast with a gas, where there is hardly any binding), but so loosely that the matter cannot maintain any shape without external support: If you place a liquid into a container, its shape will adapt to that of the container (in contrast with a solid body, which will keep its shape, and in common with other fluids such as gas or plasma).
+State of matter in which the constituent atoms and molecules are bound to each other, but so loosely that the matter cannot maintain any shape without external support: If you place a liquid into a container, its shape will adapt to that of the container (in contrast with a solid body, which will keep its shape, and in common with other fluids such as gas or plasma).

 Synonyms: Laser Interferometer Space Antenna

 LISA Pathfinder was a test mission of the European Space Agency ESA for the LISA mission.
 LISA Pathfinder demonstrated the functionality of crucial LISA technologies with which the first gravitational wave observatory in space will observe low-frequency gravitational waves.

 Chemical element whose atomic nucleus contains three protons.

 In the context of general relativity, it is of interest as one of the light elements that formed in the early universe during Big Bang Nucleosynthesis.

 The galaxy cluster of which our very own galaxy, the Milky Way, is a member.
 Cosmically speaking, the local group is rather puny – its only members apart from the Milky Way are the Andromeda galaxy, the galaxy M33 and a number of dwarf galaxies (such as the Magellanic clouds).